Automatic lubrication

 Automatic lubrication (also called autolube or auto-lube) refers to a lubrication system on a two-stroke engine, in which the oil is automatically mixed with fuel and manual oil-fuel pre-mixing is not necessary.
 The oil is contained in a reservoir that connects to a small oil pump in the engine, which needs to be periodically refilled.

 This system is commonly used for motorcycles as it eliminates the need of pre-mixing fuel and two-stroke oil.
-Vespa is an example where pre-mixing of two-stroke oil is required.
+Earlier Vespa models are an example where pre-mixing of two-stroke oil is required.
 Automatic lubrication was introduced for motorcycles by Velocette in 1913.

 An example of application of automatic lubrication system is Suzuki AX100 motorcycle.
 The motorcycle has a separate oil reservoir on its right side which supplies the cylinder with two-stroke oil proportional to engine speed.